rdbruce/rdbruce.github.io/README.md

 The data used comes from the UCI machine learning repository linked here: https://archive.ics.uci.edu/dataset/9/auto+mpg It is a space seperated data file containing a list of qualities of 398 cars from the United States, Europe, and Japan.
-The qualities listed in order: combined fuel efficiency in miles per gallon, number of cylinders, displacement in cubic inches, horse power, weight in pounds, an acceleration value, model year, place or origin, and model name.
+The qualities listed in order: combined fuel efficiency in miles per gallon, number of cylinders, displacement in cubic inches, horse power, weight in pounds, zero to sixy in seconds, model year, place or origin, and model name.

 The data as recieved required some correction and paring down.
 Some horsepower data was missing and was corrected via google search.
 The list of cars contained 7 diesel cars which were thrown out in order not to throw off a fuel efficiency prediction as diesel engines are naturally more fuel efficient than gas engines.
 I would have liked to make diesel another attribute to predict fuel efficiency from, however the small sample size makes this futile.